Seiko Matsuda: 2020–present

+Artistry

+Influences

+Seiko has been cited by many musicians and idols as their main influence, mainly in the 1980s decade.
+She has been a secret idol for subsequent female celebrities such as Shoko Nakagawa who called Matsuda "my God and my universe".

+Legacy

 Matsuda is also on the Top 3 list of Most No.1 albums, Most Top 10 singles and Most Top 10 albums for a solo artist.
 HMV Japan ranked her No. 10 Top Japanese Artist of All Time, and No. 7 Top Singer of All Time.

-Matsuda still holds annual concerts, Christmas dinner shows and New Year's Eve Countdown shows.
+Matsuda is also listed as second only behind Eikichi Yazawa as an artist to have performed many concerts at the Nippon Budokan.
 Despite the high ticket prices (her dinner show tickets are the most expensive among female artists) for many years and to this day, she always performs to a sold-out crowd.
-Matsuda is also listed as second only behind Eikichi Yazawa as an artist to have performed many concerts at the Nippon Budokan.